-Last Updated on June 6, 2021 by Sarah Gallagher
+Last Updated on November 9, 2021 by Lady

 This post may contain affiliate links, which means we may receive a commission if you click a link and purchase something that we have recommended.
 As an Amazon Associate I earn from qualifying purchases.

 I’ve gone through an immense amount of turmoil as a widow, and have struggled with expressing it.
 Grief is an overpowering force that can overtake any normal thoughts, let alone any creativity.
 However, since I’ve invested in Heather Reese’s blogging course, my creative juices have been inspired.
 The ideas are coming fast and strong.
 I’ve rediscovered that as I write, I heal.
 Writing to cope with grief has been instrumental in learning to live an inspired life again.

 When a loved one dies, your creative brain goes into shut down mode.
 All higher level functionality is put on stand by, as your brain switches to survival mode.
 First, you have to remember to keep breathing.
 Later, how to eat.
 Everything is so heavy and painful so your brain can’t focus on anything other than how to get through each minute.
 Then later, each hour.
 And then much later still, each day.

 Eventually, time does it’s thing and you’ve healed enough that your brain can start opening up again, letting aspects of your needs other than the primal ones come into view.
 A want to start running again, or to sit quietly with a book.
 To go out and socialize again.
 Or, as for me, starting to write again.

 Writing about the loss of a loved one is where the real work of healing begins.